rvbug/notes/blog/2025-03-01/0-Introduction.md

 ## Large Language Models
-OpenAI has been in the forefront of developing a sophisticated LLMs which was a blockbox until DeepSeek came along and they open sourced their LLMs, give us a peek into what happens behind the scenes.
-This is a series of blogs covering all the in components of DeepSeek including their architecture, optimization and my experiences in going through their research papers.
+OpenAI has been at the forefront of developing sophisticated LLMs, often perceived as black boxes.
+1  Until DeepSeek's open-source release, that is.
+Now, we have a unique opportunity to peek behind the curtain.
+In this series of articles, I have tried to delve into the inner workings of DeepSeek's LLMs, covering their architecture, optimization techniques.
+Here are some of my notes exploring their research papers.

 <!-- truncate -->
 ---